 James received dual Bachelor’s degrees in Architecture and Architectural Engineering from Kansas State University in 1995.
 After spending seven years in the industry, James joined Trivers in 2001 as an Architectural Designer.
 He became a licensed architect in 2004, a LEED Accredited Professional in 2007 and a Project Manager in 2012.
 In 2016, he was promoted to an Associate of the firm.
 A founding member of the Trivers Green Team, James manages the firm’s 2030 Commitment response, is lead author of the firm’s Sustainable Action Plan, and is involved in many of the firm’s LEED projects, including the first LEEDv4 renovation at Washington University.
 James is a charter member of the BuildingGreen Small Firm Sustainable Design Leaders Peer Network and the AIA St. Louis Chapter Committee on the Environment.
 James has presented on sustainable design topics at regional, national and international levels.

-Abigail is a Project Coordinator at Edward Jones.
+Abigail is a Sustainable Project Leader at Edward Jones.
 Her career so far has provided opportunities for the advancement of sustainability in the areas of interior design and corporate social responsibility.
 During her tenure in Facilities at Edward Jones, she has had the opportunity to drive environmental sustainability strategy and change.
 Abigail has a master’s degree in Sustainability from St. Louis University and is an adjunct instructor at Maryville University, teaching an Issues in Sustainable Design Course that will review general green building design concepts, the LEED rating system, the WELL Building Standard, and serve as high-level preparation for the LEED Green Associate exam.

 Joe has been a featured speaker on sustainability for the Green Business Challenge, Resource Recycling National Conference and the Missouri Recycling Association.
 He currently serves as the Vice-President of the Board of Directors of the Stadium Managers Association and also serves on the Board of Directors of the Green Sports Alliance.
 Previously, as a member of the Stadium Operations Advisory Committee for Major League Baseball and Co-Chairman of the Sustainable Operations Sub-committee, Joe spearheaded the benchmarking of sustainable operations metrics for all MLB facilities and created the MLB Green Glove Award, which honors teams with the best recycling program.